go-gitea/gitea/docs/content/doc/administration/config-cheat-sheet.en-us.md

 For example, `uses: actions/checkout@v3` means `https://github.com/actions/checkout@v3` since the value of `DEFAULT_ACTIONS_URL` is `github`.
 And it can be changed to `self` to make it `root_url_of_your_gitea/actions/checkout@v3`.

+Please note that `self` is not recommended for most cases, since it could make the names globally ambiguous.
+And you need mirror all the actions you need to your Gitea instance, so use `self` only if you understand what you are doing.

 In earlier versions (<= 1.19), `DEFAULT_ACTIONS_URL` cound be set to any custom URLs like `https://gitea.com` or `http://your-git-server,https://gitea.com`, and the default value was `https://gitea.com`.
 However, later updates removed those options, and now the only options are `github` and `self`, with the default value being `github`.
 However, if you want to use actions from other git server, you can use a complete URL in `uses` field, it's supported by Gitea (but not GitHub).